-The Buchans Property is 100% owned by the Company and comprises 177 map-staked claims in six licences (one shared with the Mary March JV), totalling 4,411 hectares.
+The Buchans Property is 100% owned by the Company and comprises 64 map-staked claims in five licences, totalling 1,600 hectares.
 It includes claims that abut the north-west side of the Company's Mary March Joint Venture and encompasses most of the north shore of Beothuk Lake in central Newfoundland.

 Mary March is a Joint Venture between Canstar Resources and Glencore plc.
-It consists of four Fee Simple Grants composed of five separate land parcels and two map-staked licences (one shared with the Buchans Property), totalling 88 claims covering 2,834 hectares.
-The Joint Venture property is located approximately 20 kilometres east of the past-producing Buchans mine, near Buchans Junction, Newfoundland.
+It consists of two Fee Simple Grants composed of five separate land parcels and two map-staked licences (), totalling 418 claims covering 10,450 hectares.
+The Joint Venture property is approximately 20 kilometres east of the past-producing Buchans mine, near Buchans Junction, Newfoundland.